How to Pay Yourself as a Small Business Owner

 What percentage of the profits does each partner receive?
 And how often are the profits distributed?
 How these distributions are handled should be clearly spelled out in your company’s partnership agreement.

 A limited liability company (LLC) gives flexibility.
 Single-member LLCs are usually treated as sole proprietorships by the IRS, and are what’s known as disregarded entities.
-LLCs with multiple members are treated as partnerships, and their owners are paid either through an owner’s draw or distribution.
+LLCs with multiple members are treated as a partnership, and their owners are paid either through an owner’s draw or distribution.

 The exception is if an LLC chooses to be taxed as an S corp or a C corp; in that case, the owner will be paid as an employee.
 In addition, they can also be paid through shareholder distributions or dividends.